 For these reasons, manufacturers have turned to human inspectors for complex assembly verification of high-value devices, relying on an inspector’s heightened visual acuity and excellent judgment to identify and grade critical defects.
 However, human inspectors make inconsistent determinations from person to person or day to day, do not provide repeatable, actionable data to enable traceability or automation, and are easily fatigued when studying intricate arrays and configurations of components for extended lengths of time.

-Complex assembly requiring inspection of a variety of small, subtle component features.
+Complex assemblies require inspection of a variety of small, subtle component features.

 Smart devices, computers, and automotive assemblies require precise and complex configurations of components to ensure proper form and function.
 Inspection standards are high.
 Yet even if a product passes functional testing, the slightest error in cable routing, missing screws, or connector misalignment can drastically reduce a product’s lifecycle and result in latent errors that may lead to product failure as it is used by the consumer over time.

 Radiant solutions for electronic assembly inspection combine a ProMetric® Imaging Photometer, external lighting, and software to image and inspect complex assemblies in-line during production.
 Employing a range of machine vision software tools for feature location, presence/absence checks, measurement, and more, Radiant’s photometry-based inspection technologies surpass machine vision system performance by leveraging the superior resolution and dynamic range of Radiant’s ProMetric imaging hardware.